Shriii04/LibraryManagement/README.md

 # Library Management System

 This project is a web-based Library Management System built using Flask.
-It allows users to manage books, members, and borrowing activities efficiently.
+It allows users to manage books and members efficiently.

-![Library Management System]

 ## Features